danagel14/Yoga/README.md

 # Soulmat Yoga

 # Description
 Soulmat Yoga is an online store dedicated to selling high-quality yoga products.
-Our store offers a wide range of items designed to enhance your yoga experience, including yoga mats, clothing, accessories, and more.
+Our store offers a wide range of items designed to enhance your yoga experience, including yoga mats, accessories, and more.
 Users can purchase products using credit cards and register for the store to enjoy a personalized shopping experience.

 # Project Features
 - Homepage with featured products